 Airway and Breathing

 In a change from previous recommendations, opening the airway is given 2nd priority (see Clearing and Opening the Upper Airway) after beginning chest compressions.
-For mechanical measures regarding resuscitation in children, see see Guide to Pediatric Resuscitation—Mechanical Measures.
+For mechanical measures regarding resuscitation in children, see Table 4: Guide to Pediatric Resuscitation—Mechanical Measures.

 Mouth-to-mouth (adults and children) or combined mouth-to-mouth-and-nose (infants) rescue breathing or bag-valve-mask ventilation is begun for asphyxial cardiac arrest.
 If available, an oropharyngeal airway may be inserted.
 Cricoid pressure is no longer recommended.